-Solar Energy and Kids
+Solar Energy Definition

-How can we talk to our kids about solar energy?
-How can we make the subject “Solar Energy” fun for kids to know and understand?
+At first, I wasn't sure my kids understood what I was saying about solar energy.
+I thought, "How can I talk to my kids about solar energy?
+How can I make the subject of Solar Energy fun for them to know and understand?"
 Perhaps, some classrooms bring the subject up for discussion or as a science project.
-But have you talked to your kids about solar energy?
+But I felt it was important to talk to my kids about it.

 What Do You Think